 Defense counsel's duty to noncitizen client.
-Because deportation is an integral part of the penalty that may be imposed on defendants who plead guilty to specified crimes, criminal defense counsel have an affirmative duty to give accurate advice to each defendant regarding whether the plea carries a risk of deportation, and counsel's failure to do so is constitutionally deficient performance in violation of the Sixth Amendment.
+Because deportation is an integral part of the penalty that may be imposed on defendants who plead guilty to specified crimes, criminal defense counsel have an affirmative duty to give accurate advice to each defendant regarding whether the plea carries a risk of deportation, and the degree of that risk, and counsel's failure to do so is constitutionally deficient performance in violation of the Sixth Amendment.
 Padilla v Kentucky (2010) 559 US 356, 130 S Ct 1473.
+See Chaidez v U.S. (2013) \\\\\ US \\\\, 133 S Ct 1103 (Padilla does not apply retroactively regarding "failure to advise" claims; Chaidez specifically does not apply to affirmative misrepresentation claims, so they are not barred by Chaidez).

 Because of the structure of immigration law, a defense attorney's goal is always to seek a result that avoids creating a ground of inadmissibility or deportability, or an outcome that could result in a bar to potential future immigration relief.
 Defense counsel must also avoid immigration consequences while pursuing the traditional goals of shorter sentences and less serious dispositions, since a noncitizen with a removable disposition will very likely have an immigration hold that will sabotage many standard criminal dispositions, such as drug treatment, domestic violence classes, work furlough, release to probation or parole, and the like.
 The first step in analyzing a case is to find out the defendant's current or potential immigration status.
 This information is necessary to identify the specific immigration effects of a disposition.
 Counsel must investigate the client's immigration status, research the immigration law, and inform the client very specifically about the actual, not merely the possible, consequences.
 In addition, counsel must actively attempt to avoid unfavorable consequences if possible.
 Anything less constitutes ineffective assistance of counsel.
 People v Bautista (2004) 115 CA4th 229, 241.
-See Lafler v Cooper (2012) US , 132 S Ct 1376 (prejudice from IAC in plea bargaining may be shown by reasonable probability trial court would have accepted more favorable plea absent counsel's error).
+See Lafler v Cooper (2012) US \\\\, 132 S Ct 1376 (prejudice from IAC in plea bargaining may be shown by reasonable probability trial court would have accepted more favorable plea absent counsel's error).